cascroydon/cascroydon.github.io/IF.md

     </html>

 By convention, your start HTML page will be named `index.html`.
 After this each linked HTML page will need a unique name.
 Note, that links will be case sensitive so a good rule is to make all page file names lower case.
 If a file needs a longer name, use single dash characters to separate words, e.g. `donate-money.html`.

+Typically you will write descriptive passages in the second person.

 ## Challenges {#challenges}